gbouvignies/ChemEx/docs/source/examples/coscest.rst

 See :file:`COSCEST_1HN_IP_AP/` under :file:`examples/Experiments/`
 for this example.
-Note that since COS-CEST requires numerical integration for cos-shaped pulses with multiple time steps, the fitting speed could be much slower than other experment modules.
+Note that since COS-CEST requires numerical integration for cos-shaped pulses with multiple time steps, the fitting speed could be much slower than other experiment modules.
 The :confval:`cos_res` key in experiment files should not be set too large, and typically should be much smaller than actually used experimentally so long as reasonable fitting results can be achieved.